magomimmo/modern-cljs/doc/tutorial-13.md

 can't be more happy.

-The only residual violation of the DRY principle regards the HTML5 validations.
+The only residual violation of the DRY principle regards the HTML5 validations which are still duplicated in the `login-dbg.html` page.
 This will be solved in successive tutorial when we will introduce the so called *pure HTML template system*.

 # Next step - TBD